Buying a second-hand FJ

 the battery cells dry and the bike stalled)

-Like a guidance, I
+Like a guidance, let see a list of

 items to check